 Sv.
 Petar is the an adorable bar perched right on the city walls.
 If you start to walk the walls from the Pile Gate, Sv.
 Petar is almost exactly halfway through the hike around the city.
 It’s a great place to stop and have a beer or a freshly squeezed juice with an incredible view of the Adriatic Sea!

 Just a short cable car ride away, the Panorama Restaurant & Bar is located at the top of Mt.
 Srd and overlooks the entire city of Dubrovnik.
 Although it was too cold to stay for more than a quick coffee when we visited, the menu looked delicious and it would be the perfect place for a scenic bite in the summer months.
 For more information on Mt.
-Srd and the cable car, check out my post How to See Dubrovnik in a Week!
+Srd and the cable car, check out my post The Top Sights in Dubrovnik, Croatia!

 Gradska Kavana was one of the fanciest restaurants we tried in Dubrovnik, and was the perfect way to spend our last night in the city.
 The restaurant stretches from the Stradun on one side, all the way to the Old Port on the other.
 We decided to sit outside and feasted on Merlot Negromant, a type of dry, Croatian wine, fish stew, seafood risotto, salmon and mussels.
 It’s a little bit pricier than the other options I’ve listed, but the seafood is fresh tasty and you can’t beat the classy atmosphere!